International Girls in ICT Day 2024

 International Women’s Day 2023: “DigitALL: Innovation and Technology for Gender Equality”

-The Slay Ballers 2.0 – FIFA Women’s World Cup 2023 – Australia vs England Match Preview
+The Slay Ballers 2.0 – FIFA Women’s World Cup 2023 – Netherlands vs South Africa Match Preview